-Sometimes it’s the big issues that birth the hurt and disappointment.
+Sometimes it’s the big issues that birth the hurt and frustration with God.
 Your loved one is diagnosed with a crippling or terminal illness or dies suddenly.
 You suffer abuse, or experience a major loss of some other kind.
 These hurts hit without warning and leave you devastated in the turmoil of its wake.

 Other times it’s little things accumulating that lead to disappointment.
 Reversals, misfortunes, battles, struggles—they all add up.
 You tell yourself that God could have made it work out different but He didn’t.
 And soon you’re living with a constant sense of betrayal.